OpenLiberty/open-liberty-operator/docs/observability-deployment.md

 To leverage the use of these dashboards the logging events must be emitted in JSON format into standard-out.
 For information regarding how to configure an Open Liberty image with JSON logging please see:   https://github.com/OpenLiberty/ci.docker#logging

-Retrieve available Kibana dashboards tuned for Liberty logging events under https://github.com/OpenLiberty/open-liberty-operator/deploy/dashboards
+Retrieve available Kibana dashboards tuned for Open Liberty logging events under https://github.com/OpenLiberty/open-liberty-operator/deploy/dashboards